-- Separate from mitigating circumstances, but related where applicant is person with disabilities. - Duty of owner/PHA to consider RA request, but it would not allow waiver of essential eligibility requirements. - No duty to accommodate current illegal drug use, but past history could be discounted. - Interactive process
+- Separate from mitigating circumstances, but related where applicant is person with disabilities. - Duty of owner/PHA to consider RA request, but cannot waive essential eligibility requirements. - No duty to accommodate current illegal drug use, but past history could be discounted. - Interactive process